goldin2008/Note/model_template.md

     - Arial 11, bold, italics, initial caps and lowercase, flush left
       - Note that this level of subhead will not appear in the table of contents, but it will be in the document itself as needed
 - Body copy: All text within the documents will be in Arial 11 and will be flush left and will wrap (not set centered)
-- Page numbers: Sit in the footer in Arial 8 in the right-hand corner and have the format "PAGE X of Y" (The words "CO Confidential/Proprietary" are centered in the footer.)
+- Page numbers: Sit in the footer in Arial 8 in the right-hand corner and have the format "PAGE X of Y" (The words "xx Confidential/Proprietary" are centered in the footer.)
 Example of headings:
 5.1 Sample Heading
 5.1.1 Sample Subhead